 This keeps the training focused and short.
 It also helps people feel more confident, because they’re not being overwhelmed with features they don’t need.

-In platforms like Biznify, this becomes easier.
-It lets you control what each user sees.
+Leverage Biznify’s Role-Based Access Control (RBAC) to restrict interface views, simplifying the UX for end-users.
 That way, you can show a cleaner, simpler view to someone in operations than what you show to someone in management.

 Most employees learn better by doing, not watching.
 If your training involves just clicking through sample data, people will lose interest.
 It feels disconnected from their day-to-day job.

-When people see how the system fits into their job — and not as an extra task — they’re more likely to use it consistently.
+When people see how the system fits into their job and not as an extra task they’re more likely to use it consistently.

 Another issue that slows ERP adoption is long, one-off sessions.
 Sitting in a room for hours while someone talks through features doesn’t help.
 People forget most of what they hear by the next day.